TheDeFreeze/Kubuntu-24.04-tips/README.md

 ## Mic Echo Cancellation

-To enable echo cancellation, so you can use laptop speakers with voice applications, and wacth youtube videos at the same time.
+To enable echo cancellation, so you can use laptop speakers with voice applications, and watch youtube videos at the same time.
 I've found that the PulseAudio echo module works well.

 ```
 sudo apt install pulseaudio-utils